regorov/logwriter/README.md

 #### Using sync.Mutex
 If you don't need buffering (logwriter.Config.BufferSize==0) you can believe that file write executes synchronously.

+#### Error Handling
+There is set of background routines what can face critital i/o errors.
+Specify callback function f(error) in NewLogWriter() what will be called every time then background routines catch an error.
+Possible cases:
+- No free space at config.ColdPath
+- No free space at config.HotPath
+- Permission denied
+- ...

+You error handler function calls in sync mode and blocks log writing.
+Please, do not do long operations there.

 #### Stop!
 It's not a *unix way
 Oh nooo.
 Not everyone develops Facebook (c) or smth similar daily :)

 ## Features
 - [X] Folders for hot and cold log files configurable